Overview of Practicum Training

 This is a large inpatient hospital serving populations throughout the state.
 This allows students to experience a wide variety of severe psychopathology, as well as familiarizing them with interdisciplinary practice within a hospital setting.
-The hospital provides a range of forensic and non-forensic assessments and treatments.
+The hospital provides a range of forensic and general clinical assessment and treatment training opportunities.

 This is a large minimum security federal prison for women.
 Specialty programming includes a structured residential drug abuse program and a program for women who have been the victim of trauma.
 Students have the opportunity to engage in psychotherapy (both short term and long term) in both group and individual formats.
 They also participate in initial intakes at the facility as well as crisis intervention.